-18) Fill in the table below.
-Round to the nearest person.

-19) \\\\\ has the highest population.
+has the highest population.

-20) \\\\\ has the largest area.
+has the largest area.

+• is the borough of

+is the borough of

-- 21) With 72,379 people/sq. mi., \\\\\\ is the borough of NYC with the highest population density. - 22) With \\\\\\ people/sq. mi., \\\\\\ is the borough of NYC with the lowest population density. - 23) List the boroughs in order from least crowded to most crowded.
+WithNYC with the higher has the highest population. has the largest area.
+With people/sq. mi., NYC with the highest population density.
+With people/sq. mi., NYC with the lowest population density.

+23) List the boroughs in order from least crowded to most crowded.